MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-lifecycle-datasets.md

 ## Step by step for using the Power BI service live connection

-Now that we know how useful the Power BI service Live Connection is, and how you can use it as a best practice approach to report lifecycle management, let's walk through the steps that get us from Anna's great report and dataset to a shared dataset that her Power BI teammates can use.
+Now that we know how useful the Power BI service live connection is, and how you can use it as a best practice approach to report lifecycle management, let's walk through the steps that get us from Anna's great report and dataset to a shared dataset that her Power BI teammates can use.

 ### Publish a Power BI report and dataset

-The first step in managing the report lifecycle using a Power BI service Live Connection is to have a report and dataset that teammates want to use.
+The first step in managing the report lifecycle using a Power BI service live connection is to have a report and dataset that teammates want to use.
 So Anna must first *publish* the report from Power BI Desktop.
 Select **Publish** from the **Home** ribbon in Power BI Desktop.

 ![Publish a report](media/desktop-report-lifecycle-datasets/report-lifecycle_02a.png)